zenwarr/vk-dialogue-export/README.md

 This script does not send nor stores your personal information or passwords elsewhere except `config.ini` file.
 Be careful not to expose sensitive information to third parties!

+By default, output will be written inside `./out` directory.
+You can set output directory with `--out=/home/user/out` option.

 By default, the script exports all available dialogs, but you can export a single dialog too by providing one of the following options:

 ```